Project Tracking

 How to Share the Health Check With Your Sponsor

 This update takes three minutes to write and prevents the sponsor from needing to ask you for a status update.
 Proactive communication is the most visible sign of a project manager who has the situation under control.
-Sponsors who receive consistent, clear updates rarely micromanage.
-Sponsors who receive no updates until something goes wrong always do.
+Use the 15-Minute Daily Sprint tool every morning to set up your priorities for the day so that by Monday the weekly update almost writes itself.

 What to Do When a Number Turns Red